ashaid/bracket-vis/README.md

 ## Navigation

-- Press any key to navigate between screens
+- Press the left and right arrow keys to navigate between screens
 - Each bracket will be displayed one at a time
 - Multiple rounds are shown on each page when possible